-We have long-standing expertise, documented in several publications, in performing several analyses for investigating skin responses, such as skin pigmentation, inflammation, epithelial-mesenchymal transition, neurogenic inflammation, aging, barrier, and many more.
+We have long-standing expertise, documented in several publications, in performing various analyses for investigating skin responses, such as skin pigmentation, inflammation, epithelial-mesenchymal transition, neurogenic inflammation, aging, barrier, and many more.
 Building upon this ex vivo assay, we specifically offer also a human skin wound healing assay, a completely human re-innervation skin model, human inflammatory skin disorders-like models, in addition to the culture of lesional skin ex vivo.

 Human skin wound healing model

-Human re-innervation skin model
+Human skin re-innervation model

-Our model is fully suited to studying the interaction of nerve fibers and skin cells and can be used to evaluate the effects of test agents in protecting skin from sensitive or neurogenic inflammation.
+Our model is fully suited to study the interaction of nerve fibers and skin cells and can be used to evaluate the effects of test agents in protecting skin from sensitive or neurogenic inflammation.
 It is completely humanized, as it uses human skin and human iPCs-derived neural progenitors.
 Check our expertise in neurobiology.